answear/luigis-box-bundle/README.md

 4. Change availability

-Additional method to simply enable/disable object - used partial update.
+Additional method to simply enable/disable objects - partial update will be used.
 ```php
 use Answear\LuigisBoxBundle\ValueObject\ContentAvailability;
 use Answear\LuigisBoxBundle\ValueObject\ContentAvailabilityCollection;